-One can also challenge our trustee's assumption of Africa's marginality head-on.
-There are, indeed, many ways in which the African continent is central to the concerns and interests of people in other regions, including Europe and North America.
-For example, as of 2012, Nigeria was the sixth largest provider of crude petroleum to the United States, and Angola the ninth.
-In 2011, foreign direct investments to Africa totaled \$80 billion (Ernst and Young 2012), their largest volume ever.
-Five of the world's ten fastestgrowing economies in 2011 were African (Ghana, Liberia, Angola, Ethiopia, and Mozambique).
-Bilateral trade between China and Africa amounted to some \$160 billion in 2011, and more than a million Chinese live and work in Africa.
+It is not difficult to debunk assumptions about Africa's presumed marginality, for there are many ways in which the African continent is central to the concerns and interests of people in other regions, including Europe and North America.
+Six of the world's ten fastest-growing economies in

+2018 were African, with Ghana and Ethiopia at the top, followed by Côte d'Ivoire, Djibouti, Senegal, and Tanzania.
+Since 2011, Nigeria and Angola have both been among the top ten exporters of crude oil to the United States.
+With numerous oil fields in development across the continent, global interest in African oil is certain to grow.
+In 2016, foreign direct investment to Africa totaled \$59 billion.
+Since 2009, China has been Africa's largest single trading partner, with Sino-African trade amounting to roughly \$188 billion in 2017.
+India's trade with Africa was \$90 billion in 2015, skyrocketing from \$5.3 billion in 2001.
+Russian trade with Africa has steadily increased, accounting for \$3.6 billion in 2017, up from \$2.2 billion just two years before.
 Militarily too, Africa lies centrally on the radars of foreign powers.
 The United States has a military command for Africa (known as AFRICOM), a permanent base in Djibouti, and military missions deployed in several African countries.
-France has permanent military bases in Djibouti, Gabon, and Senegal, and missions in Côte d'Ivoire, Chad, and the Central African Republic.
-In 2013, France deployed some 4,000 troops to fight insurgents in Mali, believed to be associated with broader international networks of Islamic fundamentalism.
+As of 2017, the United States maintained roughly 6,000 active US military personnel spread across the continent.
+France has over 3,000 troops in permanent military bases in Djibouti, Gabon, and Senegal, and missions in Côte d'Ivoire, Chad, the Central African Republic, and across the Sahel.
+Africa is the home of China's only overseas military base in the world, with its naval facility in Djibouti joining those of France, the United States, Germany, Italy, and Russia.
 Investing knowledge in the political systems and societies of African countries would of course be a worthwhile exercise for anyone intent on understanding or managing these important relationships.

-There are also unusual rewards to the study of African politics for the more academically minded, those interested in political science and particularly comparative politics.
+There are also unusual rewards to the study of African politics for the more academically minded-those interested in political science and particularly comparative politics.
 Of course, knowledge about African politics is its own reward for anyone directly interested in the region.
 But even if Africa is not your priority, studying its politics can provide important insights of fairly universal scope, in at least two ways.
 First, the study of African politics addresses broad, complex, and fundamental questions, going to the core of the discipline of political science.
 For example, the African experience informs us about the relationship between state formation and political violence.
-It brings to life, in all their richness and complexity, problems of political legitimacy and social contracts in heterogeneous societies, and their relationship to phenomena like patronage.
+It brings to life, in all their richness and complexity, problems of political legitimacy and social contracts in heterogeneous societies, and their relationship to phenomena such as patronage.
 The African experience is also a vibrant laboratory of political identity.
 And it provides insights into the roots of democracy and authoritarianism and the challenges of development.